Entropic Risk-Aware Monte Carlo Tree Search: Illustrative experiments

 \section{Illustrative experiments}

-We present a set of illustrative experiments comparing our algorithm, \textsc{ERM-MCTS}, against: (i) an oracle baseline, \textsc{ERM-BI}, that computes the optimal policy via backward induction using \eqref{eq:erm_bellman_optimality equations} as introduced by \citet{hau_2023}; and (ii) the general algorithm proposed by \citet{hayes_2023}, \textsc{Acc-MCTS}, applied to the ERM case.
+We present a set of illustrative experiments comparing our algorithm, \textsc{ERM-MCTS}, against: (i) an oracle baseline, \textsc{ERM-BI}, that computes the optimal policy via backward induction using \eqref{eq:erm_bellman_optimality equations} as introduced by \citet{hau_2023}; and (ii) our adaptation of the algorithm proposed by \citet{hayes_2023}, \textsc{Acc-MCTS}, to the ERM case.
 For the purpose of our illustrative experiments, we implement \textsc{ERM-MCTS} as described in the previous section with $\eta = 1/2$ and let $ \theta^L_h = 2^{\xi_h/2}$ at every depth such that constants become $\sqrt{2}$, as commonly used in the MCTS literature.
-We let the horizon $H=100$, discount factor $\gamma = 0.9$, and run 100 seeds for each experimental setup.
-We report the bootstrapped ERM confidence intervals in the tables and figures.
-We consider the MDP-4 environment, which consists of a four-state MDP where the agent needs to tradeoff, at the initial state, between a safe action that leads to a medium cost state and a risky action that can lead to both low or high cost states.
+We consider two environments.
+The MDP-4 environment consists of a four-state MDP where the agent needs to tradeoff, at the initial state, between a safe action that leads to a medium cost state and a risky action that can lead to both low or high cost states.
 The agent resets to the initial state with a given probability.
-We refer to Appendix~\ref{appendix:empirical-results} for more details regarding our environments and complete experimental results.

-In Table~\ref{table:exp-results-MDP-4}, we provide the $\text{ERM}_{\beta}$ of the distribution of discounted costs obtained by different algorithms for the MDP-4 environment for $1000$ MCTS iterations.
-As can be seen, across all $\beta$ values, our algorithm, \textsc{ERM-MCTS}, matches the $\text{ERM}_{\beta}$ obtained by the oracle baseline, \textsc{ERM-BI}.
-On the other hand, \textsc{Acc-MCTS} fails to match the $\text{ERM}_{\beta}$ of the oracle baseline for two $\beta$ values.
-In Fig.~\ref{fig:exp-results-MDP-4} (b), we plot the $\text{ERM}_{\beta}$ obtained by the three algorithms as a function of the number of MCTS iterations for $\beta=0.5$.
-As seen, \textsc{ERM-MCTS} outperforms \textsc{Acc-MCTS} in terms of convergence to the optimal $\text{ERM}_{\beta}$ value.
-Finally, in Fig.~\ref{fig:exp-results-MDP-4} (b), we plot the distributions of cumulative costs obtained by \textsc{ERM-MCTS} for three $\beta$ values.
-As seen, \textsc{ERM-MCTS} is successful in adjusting behavior to avoid adverse outcomes as $\beta$ increases.
+The Grid-MDP is a $5 \times 3$ grid environment with an additional absorbing \textit{pitfall} state.
+From the initial state, the agent must choose between a safer and a riskier path to the target state, trading off a lower expected cost against an increased probability of transitioning to the pitfall state.
+For the MDP-4, we let the horizon $H=20$ and $\gamma = 0.9$.
+For the Grid-MDP, we let $H=15$ and $\gamma=0.99$.
+We run 100 seeds for each experimental setup and report the bootstrapped ERM confidence intervals in the tables and figures.
+We refer to Appendix~\ref{appendix:empirical-results} for more details regarding our environments and the complete experimental results.
+Our code can be found \href{https://github.com/PPSantos/risk-aware-mcts}{here}.